Code-Institute-Submissions/Dominikwigh-carblog-django/README.md

 Acceptance criteria:
 * Given that i have logged in as a correct user of a post, i can navigate to the full post when clicking on the post title.
 Then i have the option to Edit the post.
-* Given that i have logged in as a different and i navigate to someone else's post then i don't get the edit option.
+* Given that i have logged in as a different user and i navigate to someone else's post then i don't get the edit option.

 Implementation of tests:
 * Provide a easy way of editing posts.